IsaakBerg/grasshopper-primer/en/1-foundations/1-1/2_the-grasshopper-ui.md

 file, including what version of Grasshopper it came from.
 This is useful tool intended primarily for trouble-shooting.

-Grasshopper also has an Autosave feature which will be triggered periodically based on specific user actions.
-A list of Autosave preferences can be found under the File menu on the Main Menu Bar.
-When the active instance of Rhino is closed, a pop-up dialog box will appear asking whether or not you want to save any Grasshopper files that were open when Rhino was shut down.
+Grasshopper also has an *Autosave* feature which will be triggered periodically based on specific user actions.
+A list of *Autosave* triggers can be found on the *Files* tab of the *Setting* dialog that opens after clicking *Preferences* on the *File* menu.
+In any case, when the active instance of Rhino is closed, a pop-up dialog box will appear offering a last chance to save any modified Grasshopper files that were open when Rhino was shut down.

 >Autosave only works if the file has already been saved at least once.